raphael-proust/raphael-proust.github.io/code/lwt-part-2.md

 For example, in Unix the scheduler only kicks in when a call to `Lwt_main.run` is on-going.
 By contrast, in `js_of_ocaml` the scheduler is always running.
 For compatibility with other environment, you cannot rely on `pause` to hold your promises pending until you call `Lwt_main.run`.

+Also note that the mock scheduler above is only for building a mental model.
+The specifics might differ, but the core idea is there.

 # OS interactions